 - Most electric cars can only drive around 100 miles before needing a charge.
 Lack of charging stations, especially in unfamiliar territory such as when on a road trip, can make them more likely to be forced to stop, creating a road hazard.

 - Lithium-Ion batteries may catch fire and explode just like they do with other devices, including cell phones and laptops.
 This can happen in automobile accidents, but it can also happen when batteries are overheated and overcharged.
 These batteries are also known to catch fire repeatedly, even after being put out.
 They also have been known to catch fire hours after an accident has occurred.

 - Electric shock is also a potential danger after an accident and it may happen to motor vehicle occupants, good samaritans, first responders, or anyone else who comes into contact with an electric vehicle after an accident.

 Electric car accident liability

 Liability in electric car accidents is similar to liability in regular car accidents in Pennsylvania.
-When it comes to Pennsylvania’s no fault laws and full tort or limited tort insurance options, automobile accident recovery can be confusing and difficult, especially when injuries and damages are significant.
+When it comes to Pennsylvania’s no fault laws and full tort or limited tort insurance options, car accident recovery can be confusing and difficult, especially when injuries and damages are significant.
 In these cases, the at fault driver may be liable and the manufacturer or seller of the electric vehicle may be liable as well if vehicle defects caused the accident and/or injuries.
-Experienced car accident attorney representation is important to make sure that injury victims receive the compensation that they deserve.
+Experienced car accident attorney‘s representation is important to make sure that injury victims receive the compensation that they deserve.